CosmicGhosts/space-spec/README.md

-# Space Spec
+# space spec

-a spec runner so abstract, it belongs in space
+a spec runner so abstract, it belongs in space.